 Where possible, avoid using extension leads by installing additional power points.
+If at all possible, ensure extension leads are not spread across passageways.
 Where an extension lead is used, ensure that it is taped to the floor for its entire length to avoid it becoming a trip hazard.
 Other electrical leads, such as microphone cables, can also be a trip hazard and particular attention should be given to the area where musicians perform.